 Does eating one type of food provide adequate nutrition?
 That's definitely not how most humans eat.
 Nutritionists advise us to eat a varied diet with lots of different colored fruits and vegetables with proteins, healthy fats, and maybe complex carbohydrates.
 When living outside and depending on what's available in the area, cats might hunt for mice, birds and bugs.
 In certain areas, they might also eat lizards, snakes and frogs.
 Each pet food company does ingredients a bit differently in terms of what they use for protein, fats and added nutrients.
 When we use different companies and vary the proteins, it gives our cats access to a larger variety of nutrients compared with when we give them the same food all the time.

 Varying the food contributes to enrichment.
 You might like to eat pizza, but would you eat it for every meal for months on end?
-The food your cat might have initially loved may become less appealing with time if that's the only food she eats.
+The food your cat might have initially loved may become less appealing with time if that's the only food they have access to.

 Out of Stock!
 Or, worse, Discontinued

 We saw this a lot during the height of the pandemic where certain cat foods were out of stock for a long period of time due to supply chain issues.
 Many pet guardians were in a panic since their pet was used to eating only one type of food and were desperately trying lots of others in order to get their pet to eat.
 And, every now and then, a food is discontinued.
-That happened to use 3 years ago when Nutro discontinued Max Cat, my cats favorite canned food.
-Luckily, they were also eating other brands and proteins.
-It was disappointing and frustrating since Max Cat was their favorite, but my cats were still eating and I was not desperate.
+That happened to us several years ago when Nutro discontinued Max Cat, my cats favorite canned food.
+Luckily, that wasn't the only food they were eating.
+It was disappointing and frustrating since Max Cat was their favorite, but my cats were still had other options and I did not feel stressed or desperate to find an alternative.

 Safety - possibly the best reason to use a variety of food